How to Get to Zandvoort – 2025 Dutch Grand Prix

 Trains, Buses, Ferries & Driving to the Netherlands

 Amsterdam is well linked to other European cities through its train network.
 For example, Eurostar trains from London to Amsterdam’s Centraal Station take around six hours, with a change at Brussels.
-If you’re not opposed to a long bus journey, Eurolines and FlixBus offer connections to both Amsterdam and Haarlem from a large variety of major European cities.
+If you’re not opposed to a long bus journey, FlixBus offers connections to both Amsterdam and Haarlem from a large variety of major European cities.

-Driving to your hotel in or near Zandvoort can also be a good way of keeping costs down.
+Driving to the Netherlands can also be a good way of keeping costs down.
 If you’re travelling by car from Britain, three ferry lines operate from Newcastle, Hull and Harwich.
-The P&O ferry from Hull to Rotterdam sails once per day with a journey time of 12 hours and will set you back £189 each way, while the DFDS service from Newcastle to Amsterdam is the most direct for a trip to the Dutch Grand Prix, with prices starting from £45 per person.
+The P&O ferry from Hull to Rotterdam sails once per day with a journey time of 12 hours and costs from around £300 each way (two passengers and one car), while the DFDS service from Newcastle to Amsterdam is the most direct for a trip to the Dutch Grand Prix, with prices starting from £69 per person (four passengers and one car.)

 How to Get to Circuit Zandvoort